 - voting machines, including requiring paper ballot backups; and

-Policymakers should establish a fully functional, online, and portable system to maximize voter registration.
-Congress should set national standards for the system and provide sufficient funding for states to make necessary upgrades.
+Policymakers should maximize voter registration, including through automatic voter registration systems.
+They should build easy-to-use online voter registration systems.
+Congress should set national standards for the system and provide sufficient funding to enable states to make necessary upgrades.

-- adopt fair, simple, and readily accessible voter registration procedures, including online registration, that are fully in compliance with the National Voter Registration Act;
+- adopt fair, simple, and readily accessible voter registration procedures, including online and same-day registration (or otherwise reducing the time between registration and voting);

-- facilitate the ability of college students to register to vote where they attend school;
+States should facilitate the ability of college students to register to vote where they attend school.

 Voter identification requirements

 Policymakers should encourage and promote maximum participation in the electoral process.
-They should adopt voter registration and voting systems and procedures that expand the range of voting choices.
+They should adopt voter registration and voting systems and procedures that expand the range of voting options.